Responsible and Sustainable Business Lab (RSB Lab)

 Stream 4: Energy and the Environment

 Anna Ozolina is a Research Fellow in Sustainable Mobility and manages this stream in collaboration with other colleagues.
-This collaborative engagement helps to ensure that interdisciplinary perspectives are fully integrated in its research on energy and the environment, and sustainability management and accounting.
-Research priorities include:
+This collaborative engagement helps to ensure that interdisciplinary perspectives are fully integrated in its research on energy and the environment, and sustainability management and strategy.

 - Accountability and enterprise risk management.

 Critical Perspectives on Responsible and Sustainable Business

 Across each of our streams the RSB Lab draws on multi-disciplinary perspectives including arts, humanities and the natural and social sciences to explore alternative ways of organising, and creative ways of thinking about capitalism and its practices.
 We challenge managerial orthodoxy about “sustainable business”, and question the methods and approaches that can lead to the marginalisation of alternative ways of conceptualising the relationship between business, sustainability and ethics.